dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 By the fact that 'hello' is printed before 'world' we can tell that the coroutine was suspended and then resumed.

 In the Lua documentation, the return value from ``coroutine.create()`` is called a ``thread``.
-However this is misleading as Lua does not have threads.
-You can think of this ``thread`` as another Lua stack.
+However don't confuse this with threads as in C++ or Java.
+You can think of a Lua ``thread`` as just another Lua stack.
 Basically whenever Lua executes any code - the code operates on a Lua stack.
-Initially there is only one stack.
+Initially there is only one stack (main thread).
 When you create a coroutine, a new stack is allocated, and the all functions called from the coroutine will operate on this new stack.
 Since the Lua stack is a heap allocated structure - suspending the coroutine is equivalent to returning back to the caller using a ``longjmp()``.
 The stack is preserved, so that the function that yielded can be resumed later from wherever it suspended itself.

+There is no automatic scheduling of Lua coroutines, a coroutine has to be explicitly resumed by the program.

 Lua's error handling is based on C setjmp/longjmp
 =================================================